ygyryn/devdocs/page-builder/CONTRIBUTING.md

 [Roadmap and Known Issues]: roadmap.md
 [How to create custom PageBuilder content type container]: how-to-create-custom-content-type-container.md
 <!-- {% endcomment %} -->

 ## Overview

 Contributions to the Magento 2 codebase are done using the fork & pull model.
 This contribution model has contributors maintaining their own copy of the forked codebase (which can easily be synced with the main copy).
 The forked repository is then used to submit a request to the base repository to “pull” a set of changes (hence the phrase “pull request”).

-Contributions can take the form of new components/features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations or just good suggestions.
+Contributions can take the form of new components/features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.

 The Magento 2 development team will review all issues and contributions submitted by the community of developers in the first in, first out order.
 During the review we might require clarifications from the contributor.
 If there is no response from the contributor for two weeks, the issue is closed.

 ## Contribution requirements